Automotive industry in Egypt: Production

 In the first nine months of 2025 car and auto component exports had reached $891 million and are projected to exceed $1 billion by year-end.
-The country will produce an estimated 95,000 vehicles in 2025, with production targeted to reach 400,000–500,000 vehicles within five years.
+The country will produce an estimated 95,000 vehicles in 2025.

 In May 2025, Jetour, in partnership with El Kasrawy Group, committed $123 million to establish an assembly facility in the 6th of October.
 Earlier in January, Geely launched its first factory in the MENA region in Egypt.

 In early November 2025, Mansour Group began construction on the MAC Automotive plant, a $150 million facility in 6th of October.
 The plant is planned to produce both internal-combustion and electric vehicles, with an annual capacity target of 100,000 units within five years.
 It is the first project in a planned automotive production city that will serve as a hub for related manufacturing and supplier industries.

+In December 2025, Volkswagen announced a $240 million plan to expand electric vehicle manufacturing in Egypt, initially using Egyptian-German Automotive’s production facilities, until it builds its own factory in East Port Said.